 If a couple both want to improve their relationship and do not know how to go about it, I recommend them to attend a marriage retreat and not marriage counseling.

-Retreats help people to learn skill rather than rehash problems.
+Retreats help people to learn skills rather than rehash problems.
 Repeatedly talking about problems can result in your spouse having even less desire for you.

-Before your spouse is ready to learn skills, you can work to reattract, reconnect, and use the right boundaries.
+Before your spouse is ready to learn skills, you can work to reattract, reconnect, and motivate your spouse to want to be together.
 Doing that will make reconciling more likely.

 My personal favorite retreat for couple’s is Weekend to Remember.
 This retreat has sound values for marriage and has many locations.
 Your church or denomination may also offer marriage retreats.

 Keep in mind that these are only helpful when both husband and wife are motivated to improve their relationship and are committed to their marriage already.
 Talking an unmotivated spouse into going to a retreat will not result in improvement.
 You will just have a bad time with a resistant spouse.
 Keep reading to find out what to do when your spouse is not motivated to end his or her affair.

 Why not marriage counseling for ending an affair?

 What do you suppose happens when a couple goes to marriage counseling and only one of them is motivated to improve the relationship?
 If you think the counselor works to convince the reluctant spouse to work on the marriage, then you are mostly wrong.

 A few counselors do try this, with the result that the reluctant spouse feels ganged up on and does not return to counseling.
 There is nothing that the counselor can do that will motivate a reluctant spouse to work on their relationship, let alone give up an affair.